 To promote family, stability, employment, respect, citizenship, and peaceful cooperation by providing resources to motivated individuals who would benefit from education and personal development of various kinds.

-The Bochatey Foundation believes that EDUCATION encompasses a vast range of learning and knowledge expansion.
-That includes seeking spiritual understanding and meeting psychological/behavioral challenges as one grows; to fundamentals and more traditional life and works skills such as vocational training and academic opportunities.
+The Bochatey Foundation believes that EDUCATION encompasses a vast range of needs and possibilities toward learning, growth, knowledge, and maturity.
+That includes seeking spiritual understanding and meeting psychological/behavioral challenges as one grows; to fundamentals and more traditional life and work skills such as vocational training and academic opportunities.

 Our goal is to help people achieve their goals to become proud, productive, and happy members of the community.
 Our goal is also to help develop individuals who are self-sufficient, able to contribute to family and society by paying it forward.